Imagine a virtual venue with the pop of a branded Splash page. Now say hello to the Virtual Event Page.

 Once checked-in, the guest can view the live stream content:

-The remainder of this guide will walk through the steps for designing the touchpoint, communicating with guests, testing the flow, and understanding the post-event experience.
+This guide walks through the steps for designing the touchpoint, communicating with guests, testing the end-to-end flow, and understanding the post-event experience.

 Watch a video